SAP/luigi/docs/navigation-configuration.md

 ### Navigation parameters

-- **nodeAccessibilityResolver** allows you to define a permission checker function that gets executed on every Node.
-If it returns `false`, Luigi removes the Node and its children from the navigation structure.
+- **nodeAccessibilityResolver** allows you to define a permission checker function that gets executed on every node.
+If it returns `false`, Luigi removes the node and its children from the navigation structure.
-  **nodeAccessibilityResolver** receives all values defined in the Node configuration.
+  **nodeAccessibilityResolver** receives all values defined in the node configuration.
 See [angular sampleconfig.js](../core/examples/luigi-sample-angular/src/assets/extendedConfiguration.js) for the **constraints** example.

 ## Nodes

 - **pathSegment** specifies the partial URL of the current segment.
 A static settings example reflects `luigidomain.test/settings`, while a dynamic one, prefixed with a colon, loads on any other value. **pathSegments** must not contain slashes.
-- **externalLink** is an object which specifies that the Node links to an external URL.
+- **externalLink** is an object which specifies that the node links to an external URL.
 If this property is set, **pathSegment** is ignored.
 It consists of the following properties:
   - **sameWindow** defines if the external URL is opened in a new or current tab.
-  - **url** is the external URL that the Node leads to.
+  - **url** is the external URL that the node leads to.

-* **label** contains the display name of the navigation Node.
+* **label** contains the display name of the navigation node.
-* **hideFromNav** shows or hides a navigation Node.
-You can still navigate to the Node but it will not show up in the top or left pane.
+* **hideFromNav** shows or hides a navigation node.
+You can still navigate to the node but it will not show up in the top or left pane.
-* **viewUrl** contains the URL or path to a view that renders when you enter the navigation Node.
+* **viewUrl** contains the URL or path to a view that renders when you enter the navigation node.
 Use either a full URL or a relative path.
 This value may consist of variables if you have specified a **navigationContext** with a dynamic **pathSegment**.
-If **viewUrl** is undefined, Luigi activates the child Node specified in **defaultChildNode**.
-When both **viewUrl** and **defaultChildNode** are undefined, Luigi opens the first child of the current Node.
+If **viewUrl** is undefined, Luigi activates the child node specified in **defaultChildNode**.
+When both **viewUrl** and **defaultChildNode** are undefined, Luigi opens the first child of the current node.
-* **navigationContext** contains a named Node that is mainly for use in combination with a dynamic **pathSegment** to start navigation from a dynamic Node using `LuigiClient.navigationManager().fromContext('contextname')`.
+* **navigationContext** contains a named node that is mainly for use in combination with a dynamic **pathSegment** to start navigation from a dynamic node using `LuigiClient.navigationManager().fromContext('contextname')`.
 * **context** sends the specified object as context to the view.
 Use this parameter in combination with the dynamic **pathSegment** to receive the context through the context listeners of **Luigi client**.
 This is an alternative to the dynamic value in the **viewUrl**.
-* **defaultChildNode** sets the child Node that Luigi activates automatically if the current Node has no **viewUrl** defined.
-Provide **pathSegment** of the child Node you want to activate as a string.
+* **defaultChildNode** sets the child node that Luigi activates automatically if the current node has no **viewUrl** defined.
+Provide **pathSegment** of the child node you want to activate as a string.
-* **isolateView** renders the view in a new frame when you enter and leave the Node.
+* **isolateView** renders the view in a new frame when you enter and leave the node.
 This setting overrides the same-domain frame re-usage.
 The **isolateView** is disabled by default.

 ### A dynamic viewURL